WenjunHuang94/QwenImageEdit_MultiGPU/README.md

 use **512×512** resolution during inference.

 This significantly reduces compute load and speeds up iteration.The whole generation will cost **only 6 mins**(50 steps).
-> By going a step further and turning off CFG entirely—for instance, (by providing an empty negative prompt) the runtime drops to around 3 minutes.
+> By going a step further and turning off CFG entirely—for instance, by providing an empty negative prompt-the runtime drops to around 3 minutes.

 ---